Viscous heat backflow and temperature resonances in extreme thermal conductors: Boundary conditions for time-dependent VHE simulations

 We show in Fig.~\ref{fig:iso_pure} that in natural samples lattice cooling is maximized at temperatures around 70-120 K and is significant in devices having size 5-20 $\mu m$.
 Importantly, LCS becomes negligible in devices having size larger than 30 $\mu m$.
 We note that Ref.~\cite{Jeong2021} performed pump-probe experiments in graphite using heaters with radius equal to 6 $\mu m$ (details are reported in the Supplementary Material of that reference).
-When we used a simulation setup similar to the experiments of Ref.~\cite{Jeong2021}, \textit{i.e.} $\sigma_x=6 \mu m$ in Eq.~(\ref{eq:pert_LC}) and simulation boundaries separated by a large distance (80 $\mu m$), we did not find temperature oscillations (LCS=0 in the point highlighted with the white cross in the upper panel of Fig.~\ref{fig:iso_pure}), in agreement with the experiments of Ref. \cite{Jeong2021}.
-We also simulated the ring-shaped geometry used by \citet{Jeong2021}, finding very good agreement between the theoretical relaxation timescales and the experimental ones, as we will show in Sec.~\ref{sec:comparison_between_theory_and_experiments_for_lattice_cooling}.
+When we used a simulation setup similar to the experiments of Ref.~\cite{Jeong2021}, i.e. $\sigma_x=6 \mu m$ in Eq.~(\ref{eq:pert_LC}) and simulation boundaries separated by a large distance (80 $\mu m$), we did not find temperature oscillations (LCS=0 in the point highlighted with the white cross in the upper panel of Fig.~\ref{fig:iso_pure}), in agreement with the experiments of Ref. \cite{Jeong2021}.
+We also simulated the ring-shaped geometry used by \citet{Jeong2021}: in Sec.~\ref{sec:comparison_between_vhe_and_bte} we show that the solution of the VHE in such geometry is in agreement with the corresponding LBTE solution discussed in Ref.~\cite{Jeong2021} (also in agreement with experiments reported in the same reference).